 Teachers and support staff continually assess children’s progress so that the children truly understand a skill or concept before moving on.
 Teachers always take into account the children’s prior learning in order to plan and pitch learning so that it is suitable for the class, groups and where necessary individual children.

-We have devised our own Relationship programme.
+For PSHE [including RSE] we use Jigsaw, a whole school integrated approach for teaching these essential areas of pupil well-being and personal development.
 In these lessons children further develop their understanding of personal safety which includes on-line safety, road safety and stranger danger.
 The children also take part in lessons which develop their emotional well-being.
 In these lessons children learn about identifying feelings, empathy, peer pressure, bullying and strategies to cope with stress.
 Children also learn about relationships and how to build and make friends.

 Staff arrange trips, visitors and theme days.
 These events enrich the curriculum and give the children memorable learning experiences.
 We also plan for whole school theme days and weeks.
 They are challenging and engaging and are often designed to take children out of their learning “comfort zone”.
 The children are given the opportunity to use and develop a range of key learning skills throughout these days and weeks